 In this article, we'll explore what a home warranty is, what it covers, and what benefits home warranty coverage can provide to homeowners.

 Our research team strives to provide accurate, unbiased information to our readers.
-After thoroughly researching home warranties, we recommend American Home Shield, which offers four levels of coverage, plus add-on options, at a reasonable price.
+After thoroughly researching home warranties, we recommend American Home Shield, which offers three levels of coverage, plus add-on options, at a reasonable price.